Table of Contents

 But the apostle Paul answers them in the following verses saying, “What then?
 Shall we sin because we are not under law but under grace?
-Certainly not!“ And he adds, “Do you not know that to whom you present yourselves slaves to obey, you are that one’s slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness?“ (v.
-15, 16).
-Paul’s answer is that any indulgence in sin is actually a going back to the bondage to sin from which grace has released the sinner.
+Certainly not!“ (Romans 6:15).
+And he adds, “Do you not know that to whom you present yourselves slaves to obey, you are that one’s slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness?“ (verse 16).
+Paul’s answer is that any indulgence in sin is actually a going back to its bondage from which grace has released the sinner.

-To think that being under grace means that the Christian is now at freedom to disobey the moral law of God (Exodus 20:3-17) is to misunderstand fully God’s whole purpose in the plan of salvation.
-The truth is that it was man’s breaking of God’s law in the first place that caused God in His mercy to offer grace through Christ’s sacrifice to the sinner.
+To think that being under grace means that the Christian is now at freedom to disobey the moral law of God (Exodus 20:2-17) is to misunderstand fully God’s whole purpose in the plan of salvation.
+The truth is that it was man’s breaking of God’s law in the first place that caused God to offer Christ as a sacrifice to redeem sinners.
 “For by grace are ye saved through faith” (Ephesians 2:8).
 Christ had to die to redeem mankind from their guilt.

 To continue in sin after accepting the forgiveness of God and His transforming grace is to reject the very purpose of that grace.
 Whoever refuses to allow the grace of God to bring him into more perfect obedience to God’s law is declining grace itself and thus turning his back on liberty and salvation.
 “He that says, I know him, and keeps not his commandments, is a liar, and the truth is not in him” (1 John 2:4).

-While justification by faith is an instant experience where the believer receives forgiveness for all past sins, sanctification is a life-long process of transformation (Ephesians 4:12–15).
-It is the steady daily growth of the physical, mental, and spiritual powers, until the character of God, in which we were originally created, is reflected in God’s people (2 Peter 1:5–10).
+While justification by faith is an instant experience where the believer receives forgiveness for all past sins through faith in Christ, sanctification is a life-long process of transformation and change (Ephesians 4:12–15).
+It is the steady daily growth of the physical, mental, and spiritual powers, to cleanse the soul from all sins (2 Peter 1:5–10).
 The Lord’s purpose in the plan of salvation is not only our forgiveness, or justification, but our transformation or sanctification (Galatians 2:20; 2 Thessalonians 2:13).
-It is God’s plan in the new earth to have new transformed people (Ephesians 5:27).
+It is God’s plan in the new earth to have new transformed people by His grace (Ephesians 5:27).

 In His service,